-Term 3a (cycle 2) Topic Title: Food & Drink (healthy living) Book Links: Gingerbread man, Oliver's fruit salad, non-fiction
+Term 3a (cycle 1) Topic Title: Growing

+Book Links: Jack & the beanstalk & Jasper's beanstalk

+In this term the children will learn about:

+• •

+НΛ NKC tor בם וי rning

+UNS LCG 1111115

-Hooks for Learning Literacy Communication and Physical Development Understanding the World Role Play area - Café Engages in imaginative role- play based on own first-hand experiences.
-Uses available resources to create props to support role- play.
+Role Play area - Garden centre

+Engages in imaginative roleplay based on own first-hand experiences.

+Uses available resources to create props to support roleplay.

 Introduces a storyline or narrative into their play.
 Plays alongside other children who are engaged in the same theme.

 Plays cooperatively as part of a group to develop and act out a narrative.

+Literacy

 Sometimes gives meaning to marks as they draw and paint Ascribes meanings to marks that they see in different places.
 Writes own name and other things such as labels, captions.
 Links sounds to letters, naming and sounding the letters of the alphabet.

 Beginning to be aware of the way stories are structured.
 Suggests how the story might end.

 Knows information can be relayed in the form of print.
 Can segment the sounds in simple words and blend them together and knows which letters represent some of them.
 Knows that information can be retrieved from books and computers.

+Communication and Language

-Language Is able to follow directions (if not intently focused on own choice of activity).
+Is able to follow directions (if not intently focused on own choice of activity).

 Builds up vocabulary that reflects the breadth of their experiences.
-Uses a range of tenses (e.g. play , playing, will play, played ).
+Uses a range of tenses (e.g. play, playing, will play, played).
 Listens and responds to ideas expressed by others in conversation or discussion.
-Extends vocabulary, especially by grouping and naming, exploring the meaning and sounds of new words Uses talk to organise, sequence and clarify thinking, ideas, feelings and events.
+Extends vocabulary, especially by grouping and naming, exploring the meaning and sounds of new words

+Uses talk to organise, sequence and clarify thinking, ideas, feelings and events.

+Physical Development

 Holds pencil near point between first two fingers and thumb and uses it with good control.

 Moves freely and with pleasure and confidence in a range of ways, such as slithering, shuffling, rolling, crawling, walking, running, jumping, skipping, sliding and hopping.

 Experiments with different ways of moving.

 Travels with confidence and skill around, under, over and through balancing and climbing equipment.
 Understands that equipment and tools have to be used safely.
 Eats a healthy range of foodstuffs and understands need for variety in food.

+Understanding the World

 Can talk about some of the things they have observed such as plants, animals, natural and found objects.

 Developing an understanding of growth, decay and changes over time.

 Looks closely at similarities, differences, patterns and change.

-Knows that information can be retrieved from computers.
+Uses ICT hardware to interact with age-appropriate computer software.